 Receipts must accompany all expenses claimed according to the Government of Alberta expense guidelines.

+3.10.5 Managing finances without operating contracts

+During sustained periods of time that PRAMP may be without an operating contract with Alberta Environment, the Executive Director will work with the Executive Committee to identify services that may need to be postponed.
+These services may include:

+In person Board or Committee Meetings

+AQ Management travel to Peace River

+Joint AQ projects with partners and/or members

+Community and Stakeholder Events

-3.10.5 Back up of Financial data
+3.10.6 Back up of Financial data

 All financial data, paper invoices, receipts, bank statements, and copies of materials relating to accounts receivable and accounts payable will be kept in storage in a designated premises or one provided by a contracted Executive Director or another agency or organization.
 Records will be retained for a minimum of ten (10) years.